AEP-0132 Linter Rules

 List methods: Unknown fields

-Section titled “List methods: Unknown fields”This rule enforces that all List
+Section titled “List methods: Unknown fields”This rule enforces that all List standard methods use the correct type for

 any optional fields described in AEP-132.